barend-erasmus/linux-demo/README.md

 `make` compiles the source code using the gcc/g++ compilers.

-`sudo make install` installs the compiled source by running a TCL script.
+`make install` installs the compiled source by running a TCL script.

+Redis is now installed.
+We can test this by running `redis-cli` which should give us an error as their is no instance of Redis running.

+To run a Redis instance we need a configuration file which we can create by using 'nano' editor.

+`sudo mkdir /etc/redis` create the directory.

+`sudo nano /etc/redis/6379.conf` opens/creates the file at '/etc/redis/6379.conf' in 'nano'

+If we just wanted to create a file without opening it we could have used `touch /etc/redis/6379.conf`

+`redis-server /etc/redis/6379.conf` run Redis Server with the config as a parameter.

+## Configure Redis as a Service

 ## Installing NGINX on a Ubuntu Server